 |Typical distance of 80 to 160 km, can be very hilly, very few rest stops.|

 Note: This is a very rough example of difficulty levels for group rides.
 Clubs will usually have fewer difficulty levels than in the example, and there are overlaps in the speed ranges given because each club has its own way of demarcating the speeds for different levels.

-Each difficulty level is usually described by the effort it takes to pedal in a specific speed range.
-For example, the easiest level could have a speed range of 18 to 21 km/h, and the next easiest might have a speed range of 22 to 25 km/h, and so on.
-These speeds are when cycling on a relatively flat terrain with no significant wind.
-Speeds would decrease when climbing up a slope, or when pedaling against a headwind.
-Likewise, speeds would increase when descending a hill or cycling with a tailwind.
+Each difficulty level is usually described by the effort it takes to pedal in a specific speed range when cycling on a relatively flat terrain with no significant wind.
+Speeds would decrease when pedaling up up a slope or against a headwind, and would increase when descending a hill or cycling with a tailwind.
 The length will vary from 30 to 50 kilometres for the easier rides, to well over 100 kilometres for the more difficult rides.

 For people who worry about their ability to keep up, it should be noted that at many clubs, the easier and mid level outings are often treated as “no drop” rides (where the group does not abandon or “drop” someone who is struggling to keep up).
 When needed, the ride leader will usually slow things down a little and/or initiate more rest stops.
 It should also be remembered that there’s a longer rest stop at the mid-point of many rides, including the more difficult ones.
 These are often lunch stops where people can have a picnic, grab a bite to eat at a sandwich shop, or even sit down for a meal in a country pub.